x331yS/Ascii-art-web/README.md

 # ascii-art-web

- ## Presentation du projets:
+ ## Presentation of the projects:
  ascii-art is a program that takes a character string as argument; it returns a graphical representation of the given characters, asccii-art web is the continue from asccii-art is intended to allow the online use of the basic program and these extensions (string=graphic representation) on web

-Le projets a été fait collectivement sur git.
+The project was done collectively on git.

 -Florian Lejosne